Policies

 Summoning the Fire Brigade

 The most senior staff member present is responsible for calling the fire brigade should a fire occur.
-The alarm is automatically linked via a 24 hour emergency support service to an independent monitoring centre.
-The Fire Officer/senior individual are contacted by this company to establish if the alarm is a genuine fire or a false alarm and will make judgement on whether the fire brigade should be contacted.
+The alarm is automatically linked via a 24 hour emergency support service to an independent monitoring center.
+The Fire Officer/senior individual are contacted by this company to establish if the alarm is a genuine fire or a false alarm and will make judgment on whether the fire brigade should be contacted.

 Fire Prevention Measures